Milwaukee Estuary AOC

 Beneficial Use Impairments

-An interim success of remediation (cleanup) and restoration work is removing Beneficial Use Impairments (BUIs).
+An interim success of remediation (cleanup) and restoration work is removing Beneficial Use Impairments.
 BUIs are designations given by the International Joint Commission, representing different types of significant environmental degradation.
 As cleanup work is completed, and monitoring demonstrates sufficient environmental health improvements, BUIs can be removed.
-There are 14 potential BUIs; 11 (listed below) were assigned to the Milwaukee Estuary AOC.
+Of the 14 potential BUIs, 11 were assigned to the Milwaukee Estuary AOC.
 Once all BUIs are removed, the process of delisting the AOC can begin.

 - Restrictions on Fish and Wildlife Consumption.